rcarvello/mysqlreflection/README.md

 Package is extracted from my personal PHP Web MVC Framework.

-To run the utility:

-1) Set your database by modifying mysqlreflection.config.php file.
+To generate PHP classes with the purpose of mapping database tables you need to:

+1) IMPORTANT!
+Use lowercase with the underscore, which is the widely used MySQL naming notation, on your database tables and fields names.

+2) Configure your database schema by modifying `util\mysqlreflection\mysqlreflection.config.php` file and, assigning appropriate values to DBHOST, DBNAME, DBUSER, DBPASSWORD, and DBPORT PHP constants, according to your MySQL settings.

+3) Then, launch the tool by typing:
+   `http/localhost/util/app_create_beans.php`
-2) Then just run app_create_beans.php to launch utility GUI.
-(Note: GUI uses Bootstrap and jQuery from CDN.
-So you must have internet connection alive)
+    Note that, the GUI of the utility uses Bootstrap and jQuery from CDN.
+So you also need an internet connection alive before running it.

-3) Click "Generate Classes" button.
+4) Once the utility is started, click "_Generate classes_" button.

 After running the utility you will find all generated classes into "beans" folder.